1takjoo/1takjoo.github.io/assets/abstract/netretire.md

 ### Changes in Social Networks after Retirement
-**(October 2021)**
+**(December 2021)**
 <br>
 <br>
-The aging process includes a fundamental change in social networks, but few prior studies have considered the causal mechanism by which life events affect social network changes.
-In this study, we investigate how the experience of retirement alters social networks using the data from nationally representative studies on older adults in the USA and 14 European Countries.
-Using country-specific pension eligibility as an instrumental variable, we show that retirement leads to larger social networks with kin members.
-According to the test of heterogeneous treatment effects, male older adults with higher education are more like to reorganize their social networks after retirement.
-We report regional differences in the retirement effect and discuss their implications.
+Retirement makes significant changes in social and family environments, whereas few studies investigated its consequences for social networks in later life.
+This study aims to estimate the impact of retirement on networks of people with whom older adults discuss important matters.
+We use nationally representative data from the US and 14 European Countries, exploiting variation in pension policies across these contexts.
+We find clear gender differences, as male retirees are more likely to discuss important matters with kin—especially non-resident children—after retirement.
+Older women maintain large networks with both non-kin and kin regardless of retirement status.
+Socioeconomic differences in post-retirement network reorganization were more pronounced for older men: those with higher education and more assets had more active interactions with kin members, while the risk of social isolation was more pronounced for older men with lower socioeconomic status.
 <br>
 <br>
 ![fig1](/assets/abstract/netretire_fig1.svg)